 When necessary, I’m “patched in” as Dr. Bredesen says, via phone or videoconference during a doctor’s appointment.
 That best equips me to work in concert with your doctor and help patients and caregivers fully understand what their doctor presented during a coaching session.

-In later stages of cognitive decline, neurodegeneration may be prone to accelerate.
+In later stages of cognitive decline, neurodegeneration can accelerate.
 The farther advanced the cognitive impairment, the more compelling it is to try numerous interventions at once, without being overly limited by the absence of clinical trials.
 The increased risk, urgency, and lack of alternatives at this stage create different cost-benefit calculations.
 Of all the subtypes, Type 3 (toxic) cognitive impairment often comes with extra treatment/remediation expenses and an indeterminate prognosis.
 I’ve been at the side of families facing challenging financial and personal decisions.
 I do my best to be a fiduciary to everyone I coach while helping them understand the course of treatment options presented by their doctor.

 Results of the Bredesen Protocol™ vary, especially with levels of adherence and degree of cognitive impairment.
 That’s why I work very hard to support people to broadly and deeply fulfill all aspects of their personalized Bredesen Protocol™ as possible.
 Though there are no guarantees of cognitive recovery even when fully applying the Protocol, when it works, it’s priceless.